wp-plugins/simple-ajax-chat/readme.txt

 == Installation ==

+**Installation**

 Activate the plugin and visit the SAC settings page to customize your options.

 Once everything is customized as you like it, display the form anywhere using the shortcode or template tag.

+**Upgrading**

+If you are upgrading the plugin, be sure to backup your existing SAC settings (as a precaution).

+Then upgrade normally, check that the settings are good, and delete the plugin's only `/images/` directory.
+Done.

 **Shortcode**